Unconventional Bose-Einstein condensations from spin-orbit coupling

-The recent research focus of the ``synthetic gauge fields'' in cold atom systems provides a promising method to observe the above proposed exotic spontaneous half-quantum vortex \cite{lin2009,lin2009a,stanescu2007,stanescu2008}.
-Artificial magnetic fields have been synthesized by light-atom interaction to generate vortices experimentally \cite{lin2009a}.
-Similar methods to generate SO coupling have been proposed \cite{stanescu2007,spielman2009,larson2009}, and are currently under experimental implementation.
-A convenient method is the ``tripod scheme'': three atomic degenerate hyperfine ground states are coupled to an excited state by laser fields to create a pair of degenerate dark states denoted with pseudospin indices $|\uparrow\rangle$ and $|\downarrow\rangle$.
-The spatially dependent laser fields couple the pseudospin and the momentum of the atoms.
+The recent research focus of the ``synthetic gauge fields'' in cold atom systems provides a promising method to observe the above exotic SO coupled BECs \cite{lin2009,lin2009a,spielman2009,lin2011,campbell2011}.
+In particular, anisotropic SO coupled BEC has been realized experimentally \cite{lin2011}.
+Furthermore, several proposals of realizing isotropic Rashba SO coupling have appeared \cite{campbell2011,stanescu2007,zhang2011}.
 A typical set of parameter values are provided in Ref. \cite{stanescu2007} for a trap frequency $\omega_T=2\pi \times 10$ Hz, a characteristic Rabi frequency $\Omega= 2\pi \times 10^7$ Hz, and a detuning $\Delta=2\pi \times 10^{11}$Hz, which satisfy $\omega_T\ll \Omega \ll \Delta$ and $\omega_T\ll \ \Omega^2/\Delta$.
 The value of $\alpha$ can vary from $0$ up to the order of several tens.
-With the typical particle number $N_0=10^6$, the interaction energy scale $E_{int}$ is around $100nK$, or $2kHZ$ \cite{leggett2001}, and thus $\beta$ is of the order of several tens.
-Hence, the parameters used in the Fig. \ref{fig:trap} A and B are realistic in real experiments.
-The experimental detection would be straightforward as performed in previous time-of-flight imaging in vortex experiments \cite{madison2000,anderson2000}.
-By separately imaging the density profiles of the pseudospin up and down components, the radial oscillation of the $S_z$ component can be directly seen.
+With the typical particle number $N_0=10^6$, the interaction energy scale $E_{int}$ is around $100nK$, or $2$ kHz \cite{leggett2001}, and $\beta$ is of the order of several tens.
+Thus for the most convenient experimental parameters, the spin-spiral condensate is realized.
+Nevertheless, the half-quantum vortex condensate can be realized by reducing the condensate particle number by one order to $N_0=10^5$ combined with increasing the trap frequency.
+The detection would be straightforward as performed in previous time-of-flight imaging in vortex experiments \cite{madison2000,anderson2000}.
+By separately imaging the density profiles of the pseudospin up and down components in the time-of-flight spectra \cite{madison2000}, the radial oscillation of the $S_z$ component can be directly seen.